Elections in Ohio

 Elections in Ohio are held on a county, state, and federal level.
 The Republicans are strongest in the rural Northwest, the affluent Cincinnati and Columbus suburbs, and have made gains in Appalachian Southeast Ohio and the industrial, working-class Northeast in the 21st century.
 The Democrats rely on the state's major cities, and have made gains in educated suburban areas in recent years.
+In recent years, Ohio has trended Republican and is considered a reliable state for Republicans, which currently hold all state and Senate seats as well hold a majority in the congressional delegate.

 The state was strongly Republican from the party's inception, as it voted Republican in every election from 1856 to 1908.
 The northern Union-aligned part of the state kept the state Republican, and consistently narrowed edged out the Democratic and Appalachia-influenced southern Ohio.
-Since 1896, however, Ohio has voted for the winning candidate, except for Franklin D Roosevelt in 1944, John F Kennedy in 1960, and Joe Biden in 2020.
+From 1896 till 2020, however, Ohio has voted for the winning candidate, except for Franklin D Roosevelt in 1944, John F Kennedy in 1960, and Joe Biden in 2020.
 This was due to Democratic gains in the northeastern part of the state.
 The state has not backed a losing candidate in consecutive elections since 1848.
-Due to a close split in party registration, it has been key battleground state.
+Due to a close split in party registration, it has been a key battleground state.
 No Republican has ever been elected president without winning Ohio.
 In 2004, Ohio was the tipping point state, as Bush won the state with 51% of the vote, giving him its 20 electoral votes and the margin he needed in the Electoral College for re-election.
 The state was closely contested in 2008 and 2012, with Barack Obama winning narrowly on both occasions.
 Ohio has been a bellwether state in presidential elections.

-Since 2016, Ohio's bellwether status has been questioned given that Donald Trump won it by 8 points, the largest margin for each party since 1988, and then won the state by a similar margin in 2020 despite losing nationwide.
+Since 2016, Ohio's bellwether status has been questioned given that Donald Trump won it by 8 points, the largest margin for each party since 1988, and then won the state by a similar margin in 2020 despite losing nationwide and won it by double digit margin in 2024.

 In a 2020 study, Ohio was ranked as the 17th hardest state for citizens to vote in.